gravitational/teleport/build.assets/tooling/cmd/changelog/README.md

 changelog to the release PR so that the enterprise PRs will link to the release PR.

-A changelog line may be marked with "NOCL:".
-This means there was no "Changelog:" line on the PR, and the PR title was used instead.
-You will likely need to reword these.

 If you reword changelogs, it is best to go to the source PR and change it there and then regenerate the changelog.